 Having emergency water storage is extremely vital, especially in times of distress.
-Scroll down and find out the important points you need to consider when storing water!
+Be prepared with these tips!

 This article is courtesy of OutdoorWarrior.Com and shared with permission.

 You need to choose suitable emergency water storage containers.
 There are several types of containers you can use such as food-grade water containers, plastic soft drink bottles, glass containers, water storage jugs, and stainless steel tanks if you want to collect rainwater.

 You can easily buy water storage containers at Walmart or other stores.
 Be sure to clean and disinfect containers first before storing water in it.
 Learn more about water containers for long-term storage here.

 2. Water Preservation and Treatment

 There’s no need to add anything if you’re using tap water or if it is already treated commercially.
 But if it’s from a well or from a public place, you have to make sure it is safe to drink before storing it.
 You can use chlorine, iodine, and calcium hypochlorite for your emergency water storage treatment.
 This is a necessary step to avoid falling ill or contracting water-borne diseases.

 In emergency situations, becoming sick is highly dangerous.
 Check out the link for more info in making your water safe in a survival situation.

 It is important to store your water in a cool, dry, and dark place where it won’t be exposed to sunlight.
 UV rays have an effect on containers and chlorine as well.
 Just make sure the area where you’ll store the drinking water containers is clean enough and can easily be accessed during emergencies.
 Where you keep your water is significant for emergency preparedness.

 4. Water Replacement